 Make a 3D paper Christmas Angel for the holidays with this free SVG.
-Make an angel ornament to hang on the tree or an angel candle holder to place on your mantle.
+Make an angel ornament to hang on the tree or use as mantle decor.

 Christmas Angels have always been a traditional way to decorate for the Christmas season.
 Angels are a symbol of love, peace, and harmony.
 And this angel will bring just that to your holidays.